telink-semi/telink_zigbee_ble_concurrent_sdk/doc/telink_zigbee_ble_concurrent_sdk_Release_Note.md

 ### BREAKING CHANGES
 * 无

 ## V2.3.0.0
 ### Bugs
 * need to add validation field and read back while writing operation to avoid the wrong data and firmware   being overwritten under extreme condition (drv_nv.c, drv_flash.c, ota.c)
-* the voltage detection must be used for the zbit flash to avoid firmware being overwritten（adc.c flash.c）
+* the voltage detection must be used for the zbit flash to avoid firmware being overwritten(adc.c flash.c)
 ### Features
 * discard the current packet while the rf is busy to avoid receiving the wrong data